game-ai-platform-team/tira-ai-platform/docs/architecture.md

 - Periodic data is sent every time a move is validated.
 This is described by the dotted arrow.
 - The cycle described by the line arrow only occurs once.
 - Game container is separate from app because we're running a foreign script in it.
+- Factory class is responsible for instantiating correct player1, player2, validator
 ## Initial architecture draft
 ```mermaid
 sequenceDiagram